Name: Tazyrov Ruslan Gilmitdinovich

 Biography

-Relatives and friends are concerned not only about the unjust criminal prosecution of Ruslan and Roza, but also about their health.
-Against the backdrop of these events, Ruslan's hypertension has worsened, and he frequently suffers from severe headaches.
+Relatives and friends are concerned not only about the unjust criminal prosecution of Ruslan and Roza, but also for their health.
+During these events, Ruslan's hypertension has worsened, and he frequently suffers from severe headaches.
 Roza's sister and her family have also been subjected to searches and interrogations.

 Case History